joelkoehler/multithreaded-mergesort/README.md

-# Overview
+# Multithreaded Quick Sort

-In this project, you will implement a multithreaded version of the mergesort algorithm using the pthread library.
-We have provided you with a single-threaded version of mergesort that you will be converting to use threads.
-Makefiles have been provided that you can use directly.
+This project implements a multithreaded version of the quick sort algorithm using the pthread library.

 ## Learning Objectives